The Internet's Pumpkin Growing Authority

 Water 'Em, 'Cuz Pumpkins are Thirsty

-Our area had experienced a prolonged dry spell in middle spring.
+Our area had experienced a prolonged dry spell in mid spring.
 I commented to my neighbor that our gardens really could use some rain.
 My neighbor reminded me of a statement I had made in past growing seasons "You can add water, but you can't take it away".
-While water and plenty of it is vital to growing big pumpkins, what is really important, is a steady level of moisture in the soil for the roots to tap into.
+While water, and plenty of it, is vital to growing big pumpkins, what is really important, is a steady level of moisture in the soil for the roots to tap into.

 Most of us, especially in suburbia, have little choice of location.
-And when we do have some choice, we choose the sunniest site first as we can always provide water through some means of irrigation.
+And, when we do have some choice, we choose the sunniest site first, as we can always provide water through some means of irrigation.
 Therefore, it doesn't matter whether the roots are shallow or deep.
 As mid summer approaches, almost all avid growers need to bring water to the vine on a regular and consistent basis.

 Here are some of the means and methods(to the madness) that can be used to supplement the water that Mother Nature provides: